 -Try a variety of tactics at regular intervals to see what works best

 Implementing variable pricing on WooCommerce is really simple.
 It’s all about applying the right parameters.
-Using a plugin such as WooCommerce All Discounts, gives you unlimited ways to do so.
+Using a plugin such as Conditional Discounts for WooCommerce, gives you unlimited ways to do so.

 We hope that you have found this article helpful and would love to hear your thoughts.
 For any comments, questions or remarks please use the comment box below.